Van Halen World Vacation Tour

-The World Vacation Tour was the second concert tour by American hard rock band Van Halen in support of their second studio album Van Halen II.
+The World Vacation Tour was the second concert tour by the American hard rock band Van Halen in support of their second studio album Van Halen II.

 Background

 The band began their first full headlining tour in Fresno on March 25, 1979.
 The band were performing in arenas throughout the United States, where they had performed previously as an opening act.
 The band was set to perform in Spokane on April 14, but had postponed their show to April 19 due to an illness from one of the band members.
 The tour was a financial success for the band, aside from the additional costs of having extra lighting and sound equipment.
 The band had also toured Europe for two weeks and Asia during this tour, playing to larger audiences than they previously had on their first tour.
 The tour concluded on October 7, 1979 with a performance at the Forum in Inglewood where Eddie and Alex lived.